ni/nimi-python/docs/nidigital/class.rst

     .. py:currentmodule:: nidigital.Session

-    .. py:method:: create_source_waveform_parallel(waveform_name, data_mapping)
+    .. py:method:: create_source_waveform_parallel(pin_list, waveform_name, data_mapping)

             Sets the source waveform settings required for parallel sourcing.
 Settings apply across all sites if multiple sites are configured in the pin map.
 You cannot reconfigure settings after waveforms are created.

-            .. tip:: This method requires repeated capabilities.
-If called directly on the nidigital.Session object, then the method will use all repeated capabilities in the session.
-                You can specify a subset of repeated capabilities using the Python index notation on an nidigital.Session repeated capabilities container, and calling this method on the result.
+            :param pin_list:

+                Source pins for the waveform.
+The **pinList** must match the source pins in the pattern that references the waveform.
+The pin order in the **pinList** determines the bit positions of the data written by the :py:meth:`nidigital.Session.WriteSourceWaveform` method.

+                .. note:: One or more of the referenced methods are not in the Python API for this driver.

+            :type pin_list: str
             :param waveform_name: